eesmer/DebianDC/docs/Management_of_FSMO_Roles.md

 This role is responsible for updating DNS server records integrated into the Active Directory environment, such as creating/removing AD Zone definitions.<br>

 ### Forest DNS Master
+The Forest DNS Zone Master role is responsible for DNS records and AD zone definitions in the forest area.<br>

 <br>